 Geographic Information Systems (GIS) Program

-A geospatial technologies hub providing experiential learning through professional internships, academic courses, and support for research.
+The GIS program is a geospatial technologies hub providing experiential learning through professional internships, academic courses, and support for research.
 In partnership with external organizations, we pair students with projects to solve real-world problems.

 Environmental analysis and mapping